mSvcBench/muBench/Docs/Manual.md

 <img width="70%" src="../Monitoring/kubernetes-full-monitoring/kiali.png">
 </p>

-> **_NOTE:_**: edit Configs/K8sParameters.json if your Kubernetes dns-resolver service is different from `kube-dns`.
-For instance in some cluster it is named `coredns`.
+> **_NOTE:_**: Edit Configs/K8sParameters.json if your Kubernetes dns-resolver service is different from `kube-dns`.
+For instance, in some clusters, it is named `coredns`.

-To eventually un-deploy the µBench applicaiton use the following command:
+To eventually un-deploy the µBench application use the following command:
 ```zsh
 kubectl delete -f SimulationWorkspace/yamls/
 ```

-### µBench custom applications
+### µBench Custom Applications

-#### Service graph generation
+#### Service Graph Generation

 To customize the application, the first task is to generate your [service graph](#service-graph-generator) and obtain two files `servicegraph.json` and `servicegraph.png` in the `SimulationWorkspace` directory.
 The .png is a picture of the generated graph.
 You can specify your service graph parameters by, e.g., editing `Configs/ServiceGraphParameters.json` and running

 ```zsh
 cd $HOME/muBench
 python3 ServiceGraphGenerator/RunServiceGraphGen.py -c Configs/ServiceGraphParameters.json
 ```

-> Note: if you have problems with cairo library this may help on Ubuntu: `sudo apt-get install libpangocairo-1.0-0`
+> Note: If you have problems with cairo library this may help on Ubuntu: `sudo apt-get install libpangocairo-1.0-0`

-#### Work model generation
+#### Work Model Generation

 Once the service graph has been created, you have to create your [work model](#work-model) that describes the internal-service performed by each service of the graph.
 You can specify your workmodel parameters by, e.g., editing `Configs/WorkModelParameters.json` and running the following command that produces a `workmodel.json` file in `SimulationWorkspace` directory that will be eventually used to deploy your µBench app in the Kubernetes cluster.

 ```zsh